 '''

-template<typename Scalar>

 class array1::pointer

-template<typename Scalar>

 class array2::pointer

-template<typename Scalar>

 class array3::pointer

 '''

 Similar to references, zfp supports proxies for pointers to individual array elements.
 From the user's perspective, such pointers behave much like regular pointers to uncompressed data, e.g. instead of one would write